Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 The first torpedo boats

-One of the first torpedo boats were created by the British.
-They were called boats "40-pound" and "55-pound".
+One of the first torpedo boats was created by the British.
+They were called the “40-pounder” and “55-pounder” boats.
 They very successfully and actively participated in the hostilities in 1917.

 The first models had a number of characteristics: